OPTIMOS – a practical ecosystem of secure identities for mobile services

 - National and European requirements relating to IT security and data protection are to be fully supported

-Bundesdruckerei is leading the project consortium which is made up of 8 funding partners and 12 associated partners.
+Bundesdruckerei led the project consortium with a total of 8 funding partners and 12 associated partners.

 Focus on IT security and data protection from the outset

-The project is proactively implementing IT security and data protection according to the principles of Security by Design, Privacy by Design and Privacy by Default.
-In doing so, the project is also picking up on the main objectives of the government’s coalition agreement.
+The project proactively implemented IT security and data protection according to the principles of Security by Design, Privacy by Design and Privacy by Default.
+In doing so, the project also picked up on the main objectives of the government’s coalition agreement.
 OPTIMOS is developing and demonstrating a system that fulfils the “substantial” assurance level requirements of the eIDAS Regulation.
-For this purpose, a Secure eID app hass been developed with an eID service that supports identification and authentication, the transfer of identity data and the use for declarations of intent.
+For this purpose, a Secure eID app was developed with an eID service that supports identification and authentication, the transfer of identity data and the use for declarations of intent.